Zero-shot Emergent Robotic Behaviors using World Models

 Biological agents do not solve this problem by accumulating demonstrations.
 A child learning to use tools does not need to observe every possible obstacle configuration paired with the correct recovery strategy.
 Instead, they build internal models of how the world works, how objects move when pushed, what happens when something is blocked, which actions are available given the current state, and use those models to plan, compose, and recover on the fly.

-This is the principle we wanted to translate.
-Not the neural implementation details, but the computational strategy: learn how the world responds to your actions, then reason through that model at test time to solve new problems.
-Rather than expanding the demonstration dataset to cover every composite trajectory, corner case, and error-correction behavior, learn reusable skill-level models that can be recombined and reasoned through to handle novel situations, satisfy new constraints, and resolve unexpected failures.
+Brains do not retrain for each new problem.
+They dynamically allocate compute, adjust, redirect, and coordinate at test time, which is the same principle we believe is the missing piece for AI systems broadly.
+This is the principle we wanted to translate: not the neural implementation details, but the computational strategy of learning how the world responds to your actions, then reasoning through that model at test time to solve new problems.
+Rather than expanding the demonstration dataset to cover every composite trajectory, corner case, and error-correction behavior, we learn reusable skill-level models that can be recombined and reasoned through to handle novel situations, satisfy new constraints, and resolve unexpected failures.

 Environment and task design